MobsLab/SleepScoringOnline/Technical-issues.md

 ![](https://user-images.githubusercontent.com/41677251/43201292-5bb43cee-9018-11e8-9d3d-e95d521be59b.png)![](https://user-images.githubusercontent.com/41677251/43201293-5bcba0a0-9018-11e8-96cb-edef92f8c2a2.png)

 These graphs give us a glimpse of the experimental lag between the trigger and the effective emission which was measured between 50 and 150 milliseconds.

+### Clock unsynchronization

+We noticed that when using both Matlab's clock and the Intan timestamps, after some time the recordings start to unsynchronize.
+To answer this problem we decided to use the Intan board Timestamps exclusively, which also makes post processing easier.